MauriLoi/ATM-Python-Project/README.md

 ## Usage

-1. Run the atm.py file.
+1. Run the ATM-Python-Project.py file.
 2. Follow the on-screen prompts to perform desired actions:
-   * Enter account number and PIN to log in.
+   * Enter the PIN to log in.
    * Choose from the available options (balance inquiry, withdrawal, deposit).
    * Follow the instructions displayed on the screen.
 3. To exit, select the appropriate option or press a designated key combination (e.g., Ctrl + C).